Menopause: How It Might Affect You

 St John’s Wort

-If low mood is a particular problem during the menopause, this herb may be useful, as studies suggest it’s more effective at treating mild to moderate depression than placebo (iii).
-Other studies suggest St John’s wort is at least as effective as some popular prescription antidepressants (iv), but without the associated side effects (St John’s wort is, however, known to interact with several medications).
+If low mood is a particular problem during the menopause, this herb may be useful, as studies suggest it’s more effective at treating mild to moderate depression than placebo (xiv).
+Other studies suggest St John’s wort is at least as effective as some popular prescription antidepressants (xv), but without the associated side effects (St John’s wort is, however, known to interact with several medications).

 Sleep problems are a common menopause symptom.
-However valerian has been used as a herbal remedy for insomnia for centuries, with more recent studies suggesting it may indeed help tackle insomnia as well as help you to fall asleep faster (v).
-There is also some evidence that valerian may help you to feel calm when faced with stress (vi).
+However, valerian has been used as a herbal remedy for insomnia for centuries, with more recent studies suggesting it may indeed help tackle insomnia as well as help you to fall asleep faster (xvi).
+There is also some evidence that valerian may help you to feel calm when faced with stress (xvii).

-A popular herbal remedy for stress, this has been shown to be effective against stress-related fatigue, helping to increase mental performance, including the ability to concentrate (vii).
+A popular herbal remedy for stress, this has been shown to be effective against stress-related fatigue, helping to increase mental performance, including the ability to concentrate (xviii).
+A review of studies also concludes that rhodiola offers a comprehensive treatment of stress symptoms and can prevent chronic stress and stress-related complications (xix).

 High-strength multivitamin and mineral